Cyntoia Brown, serving life for murder, asks Tennessee parole board for clemency: A look at her case

 “The system has failed.
 It’s heartbreaking to see a young girl sex trafficked then when she has the courage to fight back is jailed for life!” the reality TV star said in a tweet.
 “We have to do better & do what’s right.
 I’ve called my attorneys yesterday to see what can be done to fix this.”

 “Something is horribly wrong when the system enables these rapists and the victim is thrown away for life!”
 Rihanna said in an Instagram post.
-“To each of you responsible for this child’s sentence I hope to God you don’t have children, because this could be your daughter being punished for punishing already!”
+“To each of you responsible for this child’s sentence I hope to God you don’t have children because this could be your daughter being punished for punishing already!”

-More than a dozen national juvenile justice groups have signed an amicus brief petitioning for clemency, the Tennessean reported.
-The Southern Poverty Law Center, the Center for Wrongful Convictions of Youth, the Sentencing Project, the Juvenile Law Center and others have joined the legal brief, according to the newspaper.
+More than a dozen national juvenile justice groups signed an amicus brief petitioning for clemency, the Tennessean reported.
+The Center for Wrongful Convictions of Youth, the Sentencing Project, the Juvenile Law Center and others joined the legal brief, according to the newspaper.

 “Cyntoia’s sentence is wholly disproportionate for a 16-year-old girl, and therefore unconstitutional,” Marsha Levick, deputy director and chief counsel for the Juvenile Law Center, argued in a statement.